Dexalot/dexalot-docs/docs/PortfolioBridge.md

 | ---- | ---- | ----------- |
 | _gas | uint256 | Gas for destination chain |

 ### addToken

 Adds the given token to the portfoBrige.
-PortfoBrigeSub the list will be bigger as they could be from
-                different mainnet chains
+PortfoBrigeSub the list will be bigger as they could be from different mainnet chains

-_Only callable by admin or from Portfolio when a new common symbol is added for the first time.
+**Dev notes:** _Only callable by admin or from Portfolio when a new common symbol is added for the first time.
     The same common symbol but different symbolId are required when adding a token to PortfoBrigeSub.
     Native symbol is also added as a token with 0 address_